 Denver has many more great food options that are not a part of a bigger company.
-Some of my other favorites include Hops and Pie, Low Country Kitchen, and Acorn.
-Union Station is also an awesome space for food adventures such as Snooze, Mercantile and Kitchen Next Door.
+Some of my other favorites include Hops and Pie and Tables .
+Union Station is also an awesome space for food adventures such as Snooze and Next Door.

 I didn't even own a winter coat when I moved to Denver.
 That changed pretty quickly due to the unpredictable Colorado skies but I have never considered the weather being a reason to leave the Centennial state.
 Thankfully, the sunshine makes winters totally bearable and not too harsh.
 But definitely get a warm jacket upon arrival.
 The Flagship REI store on Platte Street is a great one-stop-shop to grab these essentials.